 Addition and Subtraction

-Addition and subtraction are simply operations that occur in problems.
-Therefore, it is important to avoid referring to them as "subtraction problems" or "addition problems" because it is the understanding of the situation, as well as the understanding of the operations, that leads to the choice of a problem-solving strategy, in this case the choice of addition or subtraction.
+Addition and subtraction are operations that can be used to solve problems.
+Therefore, it is important to avoid referring to problems as "subtraction problems" or "addition problems" because it is the understanding of the situation that leads to the choice of using addition or subtraction to solve it.
 Thus, students must analyze the problem, choose a strategy and apply it, just as adults do.
 In this context, the teacher's role is to assist students in their analysis and understanding of operations.

 It is important to note that the problems presented below appear similar because of their context.
 However, for students, each situation represents a unique problem.
-It is through mastery of these different types of problems that students gain mastery of addition and subtraction.
+It is through experience with these different types of problems that students will become proficient with addition and subtraction.

 Types of Addition and Subtraction Problems

-Adding and subtracting problems are seen by students as active situations, easier to model and “see” as the initial quantity increases or decreases.
-Meeting problems, however, assume a static situation because no action or change occurs, which makes them more abstract and harder to understand.
+Also known as "Change Problems", joining and separating problems are perceived by students as active situations, easier to model and “see” as the start quantity increases or decreases.
+Combining or part-part-whole problems, however, assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.

-Comparing problems, on the other hand, deal with the relationship between two quantities by contrasting them: there is no action, but a comparison of one quantity to another.
+Comparing problems, on the other hand, deal with the relationship between two quantities by contrasting them: so there is no action, but a comparison of one quantity to another to find the difference between them.

-Since the students are regularly exposed to problems whose final quantity is sought, they solve them more easily.
-However, they have more difficulty solving problems in which the variable is the initial quantity, the quantity added or the quantity withdrawn.
-These problems help develop a more solid understanding of the operations of addition and subtraction and the connections between the operations.
-For example, in the case of addition problems where the variable is the initial quantity, students more easily see the advantages of addition (for example, \(?\; + \;12\; = \;37 \)) which makes it possible to respect the order in which the action takes place in the problem.
-This allows them to use a strategy (eg counting or counting down) to determine the initial quantity.
-These students demonstrate their understanding of the problem and their ability to use a strategy to solve it.
+Since students are regularly exposed to problems where the result or final quantity is sought, they find these kinds of problems easier to solve.
+They have more difficulty solving problems where the start quantity or change (joined or separated) is unknown.
+Therefore, working with these kinds of problems will support the development of a more solid understanding of addition and subtraction and the connections between them.
+For example, in addition problems where the unknown value is the start quantity, students more easily see the benefits of addition (for example, \(?\; + \;12\; = \;37 \)), which makes it possible to respect the order in which the action takes place in the problem.
+This allows students to use a strategy (for example, counting or counting down) to determine the start quantity.
+Here, students demonstrate their understanding of the problem and their ability to use a strategy to solve it.
 However, they do not demonstrate an understanding of the meaning of difference (and subtraction).
-If they had used subtraction, that is \(37\; - \;12\; = \;?\), they would have demonstrated a broader understanding of the relationships between quantities in relation to this operation.
-But when students are learning, there is no need to impose a strategy on them.
+If they had used subtraction, that is \(37\; - \;12\; = \;?\), they would have demonstrated a broader understanding of the relationships between these operations.
+When students are learning, there is no need to impose a strategy on them.
 The obligation to subtract will not help students who do not see the relevance of this strategy.
-However, if they are regularly in contact with a variety of problems and participate in the mathematical exchanges that follow, they can see the links between various strategies and assimilate a variety of strategies.
+However, if they regularly experience a variety of problems and participate in the mathematical discussions that follow, they can begin to see the connections between various strategies and will eventually adopt new ones.
 They then become more efficient.

 Multiplication and Division

-To understand multiplication and division, one needs to recognize the three types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots), and the size of each group (for example, 2 flowers per pot).
+To understand multiplication and division, one must recognize the three types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots), and the size of each group (for example, 2 flowers per pot).

-In the problems presented to students, division is too often associated with only one sense, the partitive sense of sharing.
-The grouping sense is usually neglected.
-Division has a partitive or sharing meaning when the total quantity and the number of groups are known (for example, 3 students want to share 15 apples equally and we look for the number of apples each will receive).
+In problems presented to students, division is too often associated with only one type, namely equal-sharing (partitive division).
+Equal-grouping (quotative division) is usually neglected.
+With partitive division, the total quantity and the number of groups are known (for example, 3 students want to share 15 apples equally and we look for the number of apples each will receive).

-Division has a grouping meaning (quotative division or “measurement division”) when the total quantity and the number of items in each group (group size) are known (for example, we have 15 apples and we want to put them in bags, 3 apples per bag; we look for the number of bags we need).
+With quotative division the total quantity and the size of the groups are known (for example, we have 15 apples and we want to put them in bags, 3 apples per bag; we look for the number of bags we need).

-It is essential that both types of situations be addressed, as they are the basis for the integration of other mathematical concepts.
-It is not necessary for students to know the names of the situation types, but it is essential that they have the opportunity to solve a variety of problem types, while using a variety of strategies.
+It is essential that students have experience with both types of division problems, as they will develop a deeper understanding of the operation, which is foundational to many other mathematical concepts.
+It is not necessary for students to know the names of the problem types, but it is essential that they have the opportunity to solve a variety of problem types while using a variety of strategies.

 Types of Problems Related to Multiplication and Division